Quantum backflow in biased tight-binding systems: Maximal backflow and bounds on probability density flow

 The corresponding sequences associated with $\lambda_{\pm}$ are

 where $\mathcal{N_{\pm}}$ is a normalization constant given by $\mathcal{N}_{\pm}=\frac{1}{\sqrt{\mathcal{D_{\pm}}}}$ with

-In fig.~2b, we show the flux computed through Eq.~(\ref{eqn: dflux}) for the sequence defined in Eq.~(\ref{eqn: sec2}), together with their respective bounds $\lambda_{\pm}$, using the same values of $j'$ and $t'$ as in the infinite chain.
-The main difference with respect to that case lies in the fact that $J(j; j', t; t')$ does not decay to zero as $t$ approaches infinity; instead, it oscillates with smaller amplitudes, exhibiting intervals of attenuation and amplification, although it does not appear to reach the same magnitude as at $j'$ and $t'$. \\
+In fig.~2b, we show the fluxes computed through eq.~(\ref{eqn: dflux}) for the sequence defined in eq.~(\ref{eqn: sec2}), together with their respective bounds $\lambda_{\pm}$, using the same values of $j'$ and $t'$ as in the infinite chain.
+The main difference with respect to that case lies in the fact that $J(j; j', t; t')$ does not rapidly decay to zero as $t$ increases; instead, it oscillates with smaller amplitudes, exhibiting intervals of attenuation and amplification, although it does not appear to reach the same magnitude as at $j'$ and $t'$. \\

 The case $\epsilon = 0$ simplifies considerably.
 In this situation, $\eta_1 = 0$ and we take $\eta_2$ as follows